 If you have a pressure cooker, you can also pressure cook the beans.
 Combine a teaspoon of vegetable oil, the soaked beans, and 3 ounces of water in the cooker, then cook on high for 5 minutes.
 Once time is up, use a natural release.

-Disclosure: As a contributor to October Unprocessed, I was given free Bob’s Red Mill product to help create this delicious recipe.
+As a contributor to October Unprocessed, I was provided free Bob’s Red Mill product to help create this delicious recipe.
 All opinions are my own.